Motivate to save

 Possibilities

-Create a consistent experience and, if possible avoid using bespoke elements unless they will actually benefit the experience
+Create a consistent experience and, if possible, avoid using bespoke elements unless they will benefit the experience

-Explore bringing emotion into the design to aid motivational aspect of consistent saving
+Explore bringing emotion into the design to aid the motivational aspect of consistent saving

 Heuristic evaluation of current ‘Savings’